SeleDreams/SeleDreams/README.md

 🚀 Open to learning new technologies and creating exciting games for players worldwide.

-Note: I have Asperger’s syndrome, but I adapt well.
+Note: I have Autism, but I adapt well.
 Thanks for stopping by!

 <!--
 **SeleDreams/SeleDreams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.